Europol investigation busts 150 'high value' darknet vendors | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 After taking down a darknet market in January, investigators have now arrested 150 "high value" targets.
-Many of those arrested were in Germany.
+Dozens of those arrested were in Germany.

 Police around the world have arrested 150 suspects involved in trading illegal goods online in a major Europol investigation, someone with inside knowledge of the operation told DW.